fluidattacks/makes/README.md

     - sourcesYaml (`package`):
       `sources.yaml` file
       computed as explained in the pre-requisites section.

+    For building a few special packages you may need to boostrap dependencies in the build environment.
+    The following flags are available for convenience:

     - withCython_0_29_24 (`bool`): Optional.
-      Where to bootstrap cython 0.29.24 in the environment.
+      Should we bootstrap cython 0.29.24 in the environment?
       Defaults to `false`.
     - withNumpy_1_21_2 (`bool`): Optional.
-      Where to bootstrap numpy 1.21.2 in the environment.
+      Should we bootstrap numpy 1.21.2 in the environment?
       Defaults to `false`.
     - withSetuptools_57_4_0 (`bool`): Optional.
-      Where to bootstrap setuptools 57.4.0 in the environment.
+      Should we bootstrap setuptools 57.4.0 in the environment?
       Defaults to `false`.
     - withSetuptoolsScm_6_0_1 (`bool`) Optional.
-      Where to bootstrap setuptools-scm 6.0.1 in the environment.
+      Should we bootstrap setuptools-scm 6.0.1 in the environment?
       Defaults to `false`.
     - withWheel_0_37_0 (`bool`): Optional.
-      Where to bootstrap wheel 0.37.0 in the environment.
+      Should we bootstrap wheel 0.37.0 in the environment?
       Defaults to `false`.

 Example: